mdoering/backbone/life/Fungi/Basidiomycota/Agaricomycetes/Agaricales/Strophariaceae/Pholiota/Pholiota pulchella/README.md

 Index Fungorum

 #### Published in
-null
+The North American species of Pholiota 298 (1968)

 #### Original name
-Pholiota pulchella var. pulchella
+Pholiota pulchella A.H.
+Sm. & Hesler

 ### Remarks
 null